RayHightower/RayHightower.com/_posts/2019-10-28-zero-to-one-in-a-power-law-world.markdown

 <img src="/images/zero_to_one.png" width="350" align="center" alt="Zero to One chart" title="Zero to One chart" />

 Moving from Zero to One (vertical) means creating the first version of something useful while others are unable to see the vision.
-Moving from 1 to n (horizontnal) means creating more copies of something that works.
+Moving from 1 to n (horizontal) means creating more copies of something that works.

 For example, making typewriters in the year 1970 would be an example of horizontal progress because typewriters were common in that year.
-But creating a word processor (Wang, IBM DisplayWriter, etc.) would be vertical (zero to one) because word processors were unknown at that time.
+But creating the first word processor (Wang, IBM DisplayWriter, etc.) was a vertical move (zero to one) because word processors were unknown until then.

+Taking a company from Zero to One is hard because it involves creating something that has never been seen before.
+At the same time, payoffs are huge.

 ### Building Companies Using Zero to One

 What work is required to take to take a company from Zero to One?
-To start, the author offers a company-building version of the contrarian question:
+As a first step, the author offers a company-building version of the contrarian question:

 >What valuable company is nobody building?